 It was back in 1953 the first commercial Fifty Fathoms was released.
-Blancpain developed the Fifty Fathoms for French combat divers.
+The watch was developed by Jacques Fiechter, Blancpain CEO at the time and an early scuba diving fan.
+It was later refined for French combat divers with the addition of magnetic shielding.
 The story begins when Captain Robert “Bob” Maloubier and Lieutenant Claude Riffaud, both commanders at the French Combat Diving School, were in the market for a watch that could withstand the rigors of their elite diving force.
 The Fifty Fathoms was that watch.
 Although it has evolved considerably, both aesthetically and technically, since it’s inception.
 The reason it is still seen as a grail watch for many, is that it has managed to maintain that DNA that was so vital for divers in the 50’s to ensure their safety and execution in action.
 I never tire of hearing the stories behind why watches mean so much to individuals and this week on the Collector Series we discuss the glorious Fifty Fathoms Chronographe Flyback Quantième Complet with enigmatic collector Mark Sinclair.
 This is not the first time Mark has featured on the Series, as we covered his stunning Patek Philippe 5960P here.

 Mark, Blancpain, as a manufacturer, has an illustrious heritage; can you tell us a little more about that and how much of a role this played in your decision to buy a Fifty Fathoms Chronographe Flyback Quantième Complet?